|A PETITION FOR KISSI BENDU DISTRICT IN SIERRA LEONE

 Ms. Agnes Sia Tommy (RN-Nurse, Australia) and more….

 Your Excellency, your nomination of Hon.
-Nyuma Kortu, the first Kissi man from Kissi-Kama, to serve as Deputy Minister of Labor and Social Studies in your government demonstrates the legitimacy of our existence as people of resolve who appreciate kindness.
+Nyuma Kortu, the first Kissi man from Kissi-Kama, to serve as Deputy Minister of Labor and Social Security in your government demonstrates the legitimacy of our existence as people of resolve who appreciate kindness.
 You have demonstrated your love for the Kissi by your interest in helping to develop chiefdoms in the country that has long being neglected politically and economically.

 Your Excellency, history taught us that the Kissi land stretched from Yenga on the Guinean-Makona River border area and the Baeldu-Mendekorma border with Liberia as far as to Pedembu.
 The famous and fearsome warrior, Kai Londu, was a Mende/Kissi man.
 With such great men and great women as our forebears in the historic annals of our great country—Sierra Leone—the question that comes to anyone’s mind is why can’t the Kissi Bendu area be upgraded to the KISSI BENDU DISTRICT?
 It means that we have remained subjected to the Mende-dominated Kailahun District, and thus we have been abandoned and completely forgotten in a country that all of us call a nation (Sierra Leone).